 - Requires ITS-tagged device, which incurs an annual fee for support and a one-time connection fee.
 See our Rates page for more details.

-To gain access to the WCMC wireless network, you must have a tagged device.
-Contact the Service Desk or visit the SMARTDesk in the library for assistance.
+WCMC: You must have a tagged device.
+Contact the Service Desk or visit the SMARTDesk for assistance.

 Frequently Asked Questions